- If you’re experiencing digestive distress, a stool culture can help your doctor learn whether harmful bacteria are the cause.

 - Shigella species

-If you have recently travelled outside of the U.S. or have other risk factors, other tests may be added to search for:
+If you’ve recently travelled outside of the United States or have other risk factors, they may also check for:

 - Vibrio species